 Unfortunately, we all make mistakes.
 I have made my fair share of mistakes which has fueled my determination to figure out how to learn from mistakes.

-When we are committed to learning from mistakes, it eases the discomfort mistakes cause.
+When you believe God redeems mistakes and you are committed to learning from mistakes, it eases the discomfort mistakes cause.

-We can get past our feelings of disappointment and disillusionment and balance missteps with the lessons we learn.
-We can gain wisdom from our past and move on to our future wiser and humbled.
+You can get past feelings of disappointment and disillusionment and balance missteps with the lessons you learn.
+You gain wisdom from your past and move on to your future wiser and humbled.

 Waiting for the circus ringmaster to begin the show or should I say, “the greatest show on earth”, our kids squirmed and giggled with anticipation.
 My husband returned with our concessions and leaned over to hand me our tray of snacks and drinks.

 We made one crucial mistake in that transfer that instantly changed our memories of that day.
 Our handoff wasn’t the best.

 My husband let go of the tray before I had a good grip.
 Popcorn and soft drinks flew through the air landing on our family and a couple of innocent bystanders.

 We were all drenched in Coca-Cola & Sprite which is not the best way to watch the greatest show on earth!